Honeywell Technologies (Honeywell International Inc.) research snapshot

 bias Check

-The main AI research risk is treating the old conglomerate history as if it cleanly maps to the post-separation company.
-The stock had a June 2026 reverse split and portfolio actions, so market cap, moving averages, EPS, and historical multiples need careful date and share-count context.
+The main AI research risk is reading the old conglomerate history as if it maps to the new automation-only company.
+The June 29, 2026 reverse split and Aerospace separation reset share count, price history, and segment structure, so blended TTM metrics need careful date and share-count context.

 ai Confidence